Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Introduction

 It is conjectured in \cite{Feigin:2007mr} that the eigenvalues of the IMs of AGMs are encoded in certain differential operators called affine opers, which are associated with the Langlands dual affine Lie algebra ${}^{\rm L}\widehat{\mathfrak{g}}$.
 One of the main proposals of \cite{Feigin:2007mr} is then that these differential operators correspond to the ODEs appearing in the ODE/IQFT correspondence.
-This conjecture, which relies on an analogy with the case of Gaudin models based on finite-dimensional simple Lie algebras \cite{Gaudin76,Gaudin_book83,Feigin:1994in}, has first been checked in a few cases where the Gaudin model becomes equivalent to quantum KdV \cite{Feigin:2007mr}.
-Some further checks were performed in \cite{Frenkel:2016gxg} for higher-rank KdV-type integrable structures, building on the extraction of so-called $Q\widetilde{Q}$ systems from affine opers in refs. \cite{Masoero:2015lga,Masoero:2015rcz}, in \cite{Lacroix:2018fhf,Lacroix:2018itd} for local IMs and in \cite{Gaiotto:2020fdr,Gaiotto:2020dhf} in relation with the Kondo problems.
-The recent work \cite{Kotousov:2021vih} also introduced a generalisation of the AGMs based on $\widehat{\mathfrak{sl}}(2)$, conjectured ODEs describing the spectra of these models, and presented numerical checks of these conjectures.\\
+This conjecture, which relies on an analogy with the case of Gaudin models based on finite-dimensional simple Lie algebras \cite{Gaudin76,Gaudin_book83,Feigin:1994in}, has first been checked when the Gaudin model becomes equivalent to quantum KdV \cite{Feigin:2007mr}.
+Further checks were performed in \cite{Frenkel:2016gxg} for higher-rank KdV-type integrable structures, building on the extraction of so-called $Q\widetilde{Q}$ systems from affine opers in refs. \cite{Masoero:2015lga,Masoero:2015rcz} as well as the explicit analysis of the $\widehat{\mathfrak{sl}}(3)$ case from ref.\cite{Bazhanov:2001xm}.
+The results of the previously mentioned works \cite{Lacroix:2018fhf,Lacroix:2018itd} where the local IMs are systematically studied and refs.\cite{Gaiotto:2020fdr,Gaiotto:2020dhf} on the Kondo problems also give evidence for the conjecture.
+In the recent paper \cite{Kotousov:2021vih}, restricting to the $\widehat{\mathfrak{sl}}(2)$ case, a generalisation of the AGM is introduced and ODEs describing the spectra of these models are proposed, supported by numerical and analytic verifications.\\